ericPantarotto/react_completeGuide/_notes/notes.md

 `npm i react react-redux`

 This is a package which makes connecting react applications to Redux stores and reducers ends on very simple.

+### Providing the Store

+If the vast majority of your components need access to the store, if maybe your entire app, needs access to the store, you should typically provide on this highest level (`main.jsx` and wrap  the *<App>* component)

+`<Provider store={store }>`

+But now our components in this app, the app component, and any other child components, can tap into that store.
+They can get data out of the store. **They can set up a subscription to that data to be precise,** and they can also dispatch actions.
 <!---
 [comment]: it works with text, you can rename it how you want